DOI-USGS/ISIS3/Introduction_to_ISIS.md

 ![Mars Hemisphere Mosaic](attachments/download/1092/Mars_hemi.gif)

 > This famous mosaic of the Valles Marineris hemisphere of Mars was
-> created using ISIS3.
+> created using ISIS.
 The mosaic is composed of 102 Viking Orbiter
 > images of Mars, and is projected into point perspective, a view
 > similar to that which one would see from a spacecraft at a distance of
 > 2500 kilometers from the surface of the planet.